3dcitydb/3dcitydb-docs/source/3dcitydb/multi-schema.rst

 Since v3.0.0, most stored procedures of the 3D City Database offer an input argument to specify the schema name against which the operation will be executed.
 The default for Oracle is the schema of the currently connected user, for PostgreSQL it is \`citydb`.
-For v4.0 this parameter has been removed for those type of stored procedures that operate on the logical level of the database, because managing different ADEs in separate schemas can result in a different table structure.
+Since v4.0.0, this parameter has been removed for those type of stored procedures that operate on the logical level of the database, because managing different ADEs in separate schemas can result in a different table structure.
 E.g. one